Celexa Birth Defect Lawsuits

 Our experienced pharmaceutical attorneys handle Celexa lawsuits.
-As a national firm specializing in pharmaceutical law, we are experienced in helping those who have had a child born with a severe birth defect as a result of taking Celexa seek justice.
-We have over 25 years of experience is this highly specialized area of the law.
+We are familiar with pharmaceutical law, and in helping those who have had a child born with a severe birth defect as a result of taking Celexa.
+The lawyers at Blizzard & Nabers have over 25 years of experience handling this area of law.

 The national pharmaceutical attorneys from Blizzard & Nabers can help you bring your Celexa lawsuit anywhere in the Unites States.